ec2u/data/docs/policies/licensing.md

   license
-* other well-established licenses enabling [open access](https://opensource.org/osd-annotated) MAY be considered on a case-by-case basis and only after evaluating Creative Commons options; open source software licenses SHOULD be avoided in favor of specialized licenses covering creative content and datasets
+* other well-established licenses enabling [open access](https://opensource.org/osd-annotated) MAY be considered on a case-by-case basis and only after evaluating Creative Commons options; open source software licenses SHOULD be avoided in favour of specialized licenses covering creative content and datasets